JarkkoPar/Utility_AI/README.md

 * *UtilityAIAction* A behaviour, if selected, will run any actions attached to it.
 * *UtilityAIActionGroup* Groups can help organize how a behaviour will run the actions attached to it.

--- `DEV` This section contains information about a feature under development --

 There are also a number of specialized sensor nodes to accomodate 2D and 3D visibility queries, distance and angle calculations, etc.

--- End of section about a feature under development --

 ## How to use the nodes